ritik123-22/Word-Problem/README.md

 # Word-Problem
-This repository is a dedicated space on GitHub tailored to addressing the intricate challenges of word composition.
+Welcome to the "Word Composition Problem Solver" repository!
+Here, you'll find a Java code solution designed to tackle the intriguing challenge of the Word Composition Problem.